hnvivek/hnvivek/README.md

-# Hi there! 👋 I'm Vivek, a Data Scientist with a passion for Data Analytics & Machine Learning
+# Hi there! 👋 I'm Vivek, a Machine Learning Engineer with a passion for Data Analytics & Machine Learning

 Welcome to my profile!
-I am an experienced Data Scientist specializing in designing and building custom applications that cater to various business needs.
-With a Master's degree in Data Analytics and expertise in Machine Learning, I have a unique combination of skills that allows me to work at the intersection of technology and data.
+I specialize in developing innovative solutions that harness the power of data to solve business challenges.
+With a Master's degree in Data Analytics and extensive experience in Machine Learning, I bring a unique blend of technical and analytical expertise to every project.

 ## What I Do

-As a Data Scientist, I take pride in creating robust and scalable data solutions.
-I design and build data models that serve as the foundation for extracting valuable insights from complex datasets.
-Building data pipelines is one of my key strengths, ensuring seamless data flow and integration across systems.
+As a Machine Learning Engineer, I create advanced algorithms and models that extract meaningful insights from complex datasets.
+I focus on building scalable machine learning systems that can handle large volumes of data efficiently.
+One of my core strengths is designing end-to-end data pipelines that ensure seamless data processing and integration.

-My love for data storytelling comes to life when I develop interactive dashboards that breathe life into data.
-I believe in crafting engaging visualizations that help businesses make data-driven decisions with confidence.
+I also excel in developing intuitive dashboards and visualizations that make data accessible and actionable.
+These tools help businesses leverage their data to make informed, strategic decisions.

 ## Connect with Me